Use Zoom to support your course

 Use Zoom tool in your Canvas course if:

-- you want all members of your Canvas course to see meetings and cloud recordings automatically in the Canvas Zoom tool and Canvas Calendar and get a Canvas event notification.
+- you want all members of your Canvas course to see meetings in the Canvas Zoom tool and Canvas Calendar and get a Canvas event notifications, and see cloud recordings automatically.

 - Note: You may have to reduce restrictions in your browser’s tracking and security settings if the Zoom tool doesn’t load in Canvas.

-- Note: You can always bring a meeting into the Canvas Zoom tool later by clicking in the top right, selecting Import meeting, then entering the 9 digit meeting code.
+- Note: The host can always bring a meeting into the Canvas Zoom tool later by clicking in the top right, selecting Import meeting, then entering the 9 digit meeting code.
 A meeting can only be imported into one Canvas course’s Zoom tool.

 2. Change your Zoom settings